 For accurate planning and drug management, more detailed information needs to be collected in addition to the above.
 A pharmacy-based register may be used to record client attendance and drug collection.
-Alternatively, the antiretroviral therapy facility may maintain a latent TB infection treatment register in parallel with the antiretroviral therapy register.
-Such a record may provide valuable information on the number of new and continuing patients on latent TB infection treatment, as well as treatment completion rates and adverse events.
+Alternatively, the HIV treatment facility may maintain a TPT register in parallel with the antiretroviral therapy register.
+Such a record may provide valuable information on the number of new and continuing patients on TPT, as well as treatment completion rates and adverse events.